Walthamstow

-Occupying most of the town's east-to-west High Street, Walthamstow Market is the longest outdoor market in Europe.
+Occupying most of the town's east-to-west High Street, Walthamstow Market is the second longest outdoor market in Europe.
 East of the town centre is Walthamstow Village, the oldest part of Walthamstow, and the location of St Mary's Church, the town's parish church.
-To the north of the town is the former Walthamstow Stadium, which was considered an East End landmark.
+To the north of the town is the former Walthamstow Stadium, which closed in 2008.
 The William Morris Gallery in Forest Road, a museum that was once the family home of William Morris, is a Grade II* listed building.
 The town is served by five railway stations, including Walthamstow Central and Blackhorse Road—interchange stations on the Victoria line of the London Underground.

 Walthamstow was a civil parish, originally part of the Becontree Hundred of Essex.
 As part of the suburban growth of London, the town expanded rapidly in the 19th century, becoming part of the urban area of the city.
 It has formed part of the Metropolitan Police District since 1840, and the London postal district since its inception in 1856.
 The parish became a local board district in 1873, an urban district in 1894 and a municipal borough in 1929.
 Following reform of local government in London in 1965, it merged with the municipal boroughs of Chingford and Leyton to form the new Waltham Forest local authority district, becoming part of Greater London.
 The borough council is based at Waltham Forest Town Hall on Forest Road.